-- i. contribute to the development of a sound fundamental basis to scientific and scholarly endeavour in South Africa, in the Humanities, Natural and Social Science disciplines; - ii. contribute to knowledge production across the research spectrum;
+- i.
+Contribute to the development of a sound fundamental basis to scientific and scholarly endeavour in South Africa, in the Humanities, Natural and Social Science disciplines; - ii.
+Contribute to knowledge production across the research spectrum;

-- iii. achieve world-class research and to develop the associated human capacity; and - iv. advance or develop paradigms, theories and methodological innovation across the research spectrum.
+- iii.
+Achieve world-class research and to develop the associated human capacity; - iv.
+Provide dedicated support to emerging and promising researchers to strengthen their research portfolio and contribute towards their achievement of established researcher status; and - v.
+Advance or develop paradigms, theories and methodological innovation across the research spectrum.